cybergarage/puzzledb-go/doc/spec/coordinator-store.md

 # Coordinator Store Specification

-The Coordinator service provides distributed synchronization and coordination for PuzzleDB nodes, as well as a distributed key-value store.
-This document describes the specifications of the information stored in the key-value store provided by the Coordinator service.
+The coordinator service provides distributed synchronization and coordination for PuzzleDB nodes, as well as a distributed key-value store.
+This document describes the specifications of the information stored in the key-value store provided by The coordinator service.

 ## Key Categories